bbuckle1959/SatX/docs/user-guide.md

 SatX shows **satellites and space debris** orbiting Earth on a **3D globe**, similar to a planetarium view.
 Positions update automatically so you can see what is overhead or nearby.

-If you use **Starlink**, SatX can also show which Starlink satellite your dish is likely pointing at — when you are on the Starlink network and using the proper desktop app.
+If you use **Starlink**, SatX can also show which Starlink satellite your dish is likely pointing at — when you are on the Starlink network and using the proper desktop app — and optionally map **gateway** earth stations and **PoP** (internet exchange) sites on the globe.

 ---